gillianzliu/rshell/README.md

 3. Call `make`
 4. `cd` into bin
 5. Call Rshell
+6. to run the `ls` use the command `bin/ls` and any flags or parameters

 Rshell will open in the terminal and you will be able to use it.

 ##Program Operation

+###Rshell

 * `exit` causes the program to terminate

 * Supported connecters are `||`, `&&`, `;`, and also the `#` for comments

+###ls

+* `-a`, `-l`, and `-R` are supported, along with file and folder parameters

+* Directories are colored in bold blue, hidden files with a gray background, executable files in green, and symbolic links in light blue.

 ##Bugs and Limitations